arunprakashpj/automated-ci-cd-system-via-kubernetes-argocd/README.md

-# AutomateForGood :  Automatically Package and Deploy the application  to kubernetes with CI/CD Pipelines using ChefHabitat, Docker, Github Actions, Kubernetes and ArgoCD
+# AutomateForGood :  Automatically package and deploy the application  to kubernetes with CI/CD Pipelines using ChefHabitat, Docker, Github Actions, Kubernetes and ArgoCD

 # Introduction